Boundin': Plot

-In the American West, a lamb’s elegant dancing is popular with the other animals.
-One day sheep-shearers arrive and shear him for wool.
+In the American North Desert, a lamb’s elegant dancing is popular with the other animals.
+One day lamb-shearers arrive and shear him for wool.
 The other animals mock his skinny, bare state and he becomes shy and loses the confidence to dance.
-As the sheep mourns, a benevolent jackalope comes across him, and teaches him the merits of "bounding", not just dancing (that is, getting up whenever you fall down).
-The sheep is converted and his joy in life is restored.
-The sheep's wool eventually grows back in the winter, only for it to be cut again, but his confidence is now completely unshaken and he continues to "bound."
+As the lamb mourns, a benevolent jackalope comes across him, and teaches him the merits of "bounding", not just dancing (that is, getting up whenever one falls down).
+The lamb is converted and his joy in life is restored.
+The lamb's wool eventually grows back in the winter, only for it to be cut again, but his confidence is now completely unshaken and he continues to "bound."